 Samples can be sent to the laboratory for molecular genetic analysis by completion of our request and informed consent form.

-Molecular genetic testing request and consent form (PDF, 244 KB)
+NHS test request order and consent consent form (PDF, 244 KB)

-Verbal requests are not accepted, so please ensure a completed request form is sent to the laboratory.
-Extra testing or alterations to requests should be made in writing via our contact details.
+Verbal test requests are not accepted, so please ensure a completed request form is sent to the laboratory.
+Extra testing or alterations to requests should be made in writing via email firstname.lastname@example.org or email@example.com.

 What samples should be sent?